lappalainenj/datamate/README.md

 It provides an interface to the system's filesystem through pointers to files and representations of the hierarchical structure.

-The core-concepts of datamate are the following:

-1. data mate is and object-oriented framework
-2. for maintainability it provides nearly seamless input and output operations to a hierarchical filesystem
-3. for scalability it automates pathing and composability
-4. for explainability it offers optional configuration-based management
-5. for interactive prototyping it offers: hierarchical file views in notebooks, pandas integration, configuration diffs, simultaneous write and read

 Typical usecases are:

-- eliminate hardcoded absolute paths and filenames
-- structure preprocessing of data
+- automating pathing and orchestrating data
+- seamless input and output operations to a hierarchical filesystem
-- keep track of configurations for preprocessing, experiments, analyses
+- keep track of configurations, e.g. for preprocessing, experiments, analyses
-- create disk-caches with minimal overhead code e.g. to eliminate bottlenecks
+- structured preprocessing with minimal overhead code---cause configuration-based, preprocessed data can automatically be computed only once and then referenced to
-- e.g. use the disk-cache in your `everything_in_here.ipynb` notebook to skip slow computations when restarting the kernel
+- for instance to skip slow computations when restarting the kernel in your `everything_in_here.ipynb` notebook
+- interactive prototyping in data-heterogenous applications: hierarchical file views in notebooks, pandas integration, configuration diffs, simultaneous write and read

 # Examples